fYYw/Satire/README.md

 # satire
-Satirical News Detection and Analysis
+Satirical News Detection and Analysis using Attention Mechanism and Linguistic Features